 Arizona Organix in Glendale Becomes First Medical-Marijuana Dispensary Approved by State; Owners Contemplate When to Open

-Arizona Organix at 5301 West Glendale Avenue has become the first medical-marijuana dispensary to be approve by the state.
+Arizona Organix at 5301 West Glendale Avenue has become the first medical-marijuana dispensary to be approved by the state.

 Inspectors with the Arizona Department of Health Services checked the place out today and approved its certification to operate, says Will Humble, DHS director.